 A crown is a tooth-shaped “cap” that rebuilds and strengthens a damaged or weakened tooth.
 Unlike dental fillings that simply patch or fill in a portion of a tooth, a dental crown fully covers the entire visible portion of a tooth that lies above the gum line.

 Crowns improve the outer surface and appearance of a tooth, restoring its shape and size and improving its overall strength and appearance.
-In case of discolored teeth, dental crowns will hide the discoloration and improve the appearance of your teeth.
+In the case of discolored teeth, dental crowns will hide the discoloration and improve the appearance of your teeth.

-Dental crowns can also be used as anchors for dental bridges or coverings for dental implants.
+These crowns can also be used as anchors for dental bridges or coverings for dental implants.

 Metal dental crowns